 Health Risks and Dangers

 A dirty needle is one that is shared by two or more people.
 If someone infected with HIV uses a needle and then an uninfected person uses that same needle, that uninfected individual can contract the disease.

 Anyone who uses drugs intravenously also has an increased risk of developing other conditions and diseases.
 One danger is that the drugs can cause memory problems.
 In fact, drugs can impact a person’s short-term and long-term memories.
 They may cause issues with a person remembering simple things, such as when to pick a child up from school or when to go to the grocery store.
 Long-term memory problems can make the individual forget the names of close friends.

-In addition to HIV and sexually transmitted diseases, there is also a chance that IV drug users can spread other diseases to each other.
-There are clean needle exchanges for anyone who uses IV drugs to only have clean or new needles and to avoid such infections.
+In addition to HIV and sexually transmitted diseases, there is also a chance that IV drug use spreads other diseases as well.
+There are clean needle exchanges available for anyone who uses IV drugs.
+This is to ensure that clean or new needles are being used to avoid infections.